CV

 OASIS Lab, University of California, Los Angeles -

-2024-present Research Scientist
+2024-2025 Research Scientist

 Computational Social Science Lab, University of Pennsylvania -